Study at Masters level

 Members of BCT offer PhD supervision on a wide range of translation-related topics.
 Research strengths include literary translation and reception, the history of translation, translational stylistics, adaptation, gender and translation, and corpus-based translation studies.

-Research in Translation Studies at Birmingham spans a wide range of disciplines and it is possible to undertake doctoral research in translation studies in the Department of Modern Languages and the Department of English.
-The University of Birmingham is also the only UK University that offers the opportunity to study for a PhD in Translation by distance learning.
+Research in Translation Studies at Birmingham spans a wide range of disciplines and it is possible to undertake doctoral research in translation studies in the Department of Modern Languages.
+The University of Birmingham is also the only UK University that offers the opportunity to study this PhD in Translation by distance learning.

 Postgraduate research students in BCT work on topics ranging from the reception of John Milton in the Arab world to corpus-based research into the units of translation to a study on developing translators’ skills..
 For a full list of all postgraduate research students, please see the current PhD students page.